yingweiwo

 Additional Infomation

-Lupeol is a pentacyclic triterpenoid that is lupane in which the hydrogen at the 3beta position is substituted by a hydroxy group.
-It occurs in the skin of lupin seeds, as well as in the latex of fig trees and of rubber plants.
-It is also found in many edible fruits and vegetables.
-It has a role as an anti-inflammatory drug and a plant metabolite.
-It is a secondary alcohol and a pentacyclic triterpenoid.
-It derives from a hydride of a lupane.
+Lupeol is a pentacyclic triterpenoid compound, a derivative of lupene, in which the hydrogen atom at the 3β position is replaced by a hydroxyl group.
+It is found in the seed coat of lupin seeds, as well as in the latex of fig and rubber trees.
+Additionally, it is present in many edible fruits and vegetables.
+It has anti-inflammatory properties and is a plant metabolite.
+Lupeol is a secondary alcohol belonging to the pentacyclic triterpenoid class.
+It is derived from the hydride of lupene.
+Lupeol has been studied for its use in treating acne.
+It has been reported to be found in tea (Camellia sinensis), holly leaf erythrorhiz (Acanthus ilicifolius), and other organisms with relevant data.
+See also: Calendula officinalis flower (part).

 Mechanism of Action

-Lupeol, a triterpene found in fruits and vegetables, selectively induced substantial head and neck squamous cell carcinoma (HNSCC) cell death but exhibited only a minimal effect on a normal tongue fibroblast cell line in vitro.
-Down-regulation of NF-kappaB was identified as the major mechanism of the anticancer properties of lupeol against HNSCC.
-Lupeol alone was not only found to suppress tumor growth but also to impair HNSCC cell invasion by reversal of the NF-kappaB-dependent epithelial-to-mesenchymal transition.
-Lupeol exerted a synergistic effect with cisplatin, resulting in chemosensitization of HNSCC cell lines with high NF-kappaB activity in vitro.
+Lupinol is a triterpenoid compound found in fruits and vegetables.
+It selectively induces the death of large numbers of head and neck squamous cell carcinoma (HNSCC) cells, but has little effect on normal tongue fibroblast cell lines cultured in vitro.
+Downregulation of NF-κB is considered the main mechanism by which lupinol combats HNSCC.
+Lupinol not only inhibits tumor growth but also suppresses HNSCC cell invasion by reversing NF-κB-dependent epithelial-mesenchymal transition.
+Lupinol has a synergistic effect with cisplatin, enabling HNSCC cell lines with high NF-κB activity in vitro to become chemosensitized by cisplatin.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.